wagslane/react-native-expo-cached-image/README.md

 ## 👏 Contributing

 We love help!
 Contribute by forking the repo and opening pull requests.

-Please ensure that your code passes the existing tests and linting, and write tests to test your changes if applicable.
+Please ensure that your code passes the existing tests and linting.
+Write tests to test your changes if applicable.

+Don't make stylistic or whitespace changes without contacting maintainers - we probably won't approve unsolicited stylistic changes.

 All pull requests should be submitted to the "master" branch.